Grow Your Own Cilantro

 What to Do When Your Cilantro Bolts

-Once your plant goes to seed, it's time to harvest and save your own coriander seeds.
+I recommend keeping your plants in the garden once they're flowering so that you can harvest and save your own coriander seeds.
 Imagine each one of those little white flowers becoming a delicious spice for your kitchen or next year's seeds!
 You'll be set for cilantro for the rest of your life!

 Bonus, those cilantro flowers are not only edible and beautiful, they're also great for pollinators.
 Bees, butterflies, and ladybugs all adore cilantro flowers.